readium/swift-toolkit/MAINTAINING.md

 9. Squash and merge the release PR on GitHub.
 10. Tag the new version from `develop`.
     ```shell
-    scripts/release-tag.sh 3.0.1
+    scripts/release-tag.sh
     ```
     This script does the following:
     ```shell
     git checkout develop
     git pull
-    git tag -a 3.0.1 -m 3.0.1
+    git tag -a VERSION -m VERSION
     git push --tags
     ```
-11. Verify you can fetch the new version from the latest Test App with `make spm|cocoapods version=3.0.1`
+11. Verify you can fetch the new version from the latest Test App with `make spm|cocoapods version=VERSION`
 12. Announce the release.
     1. Create a new release on GitHub.
         ```shell
-        scripts/release-github.sh 3.0.1
+        scripts/release-github.sh
         ```
         The script creates a draft release pre-filled with documentation links and the formatted changelog.
 Edit the draft on GitHub to add the "What's Changed" section via "Generate release notes".
     2. Write a high-level summary of the changelog for the blog.